Gabriola Official Community Plan Review

 Session #2: Defining the Freshwater Footprint

-This session introduces key concepts of freshwater footprints and water security, and identifies indicators of water sustainability tailored to island communities.
+This session introduced key concepts of freshwater footprints and water security, and identifies indicators of water sustainability tailored to island communities.

 May 29, 2025 | 3:30 – 6:30 P.M.